pivotal-cf/docs-neo4j/index.html.md

 ## Upgrading to the Latest Version

-Consider the following compatibility information before upgrading Neo4J for Pivotal Cloud Foundry.
+Consider the following compatibility information before upgrading Neo4J for Pivotal Cloud Foundry&reg;.

 <p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x, you must first upgrade Neo4J for PCF to any version in its 1.3.x minor release.
 This allows Neo4J for PCF upgrades after you install OpsManager 1.4.x. </p>